NLog/NLog/CONTRIBUTING.md

 git merge upstream/master
 ```

-It's also possible to send a PR in the opposite direction, but that's not preferred was it pollutes the commit log.
+It's also possible to send a PR in the opposite direction, but that's not preferred as it will pollute the commit log.